Rights, Resources and Accredited Online Schools

 Under Section 504, a college or university may not:

-Practically all school districts and postsecondary institutions in the United States are subject to the rules of one or both of these laws.
+Nearly all school districts and postsecondary institutions in the United States are subject to the rules of one or both of these laws.
 As mentioned above, however, the requirements for postsecondary schools differ substantially from the requirements of school districts.
 Therefore, it is important for students with disabilities who plan on attending a college or university to be informed of their rights and understand those differences.
 The Department of Education's Office of Civil Rights (OCR) is tasked with enforcing both the ADA and Section 504, and is a good source of information regarding these rights.

 It should be noted here that the Individuals with Disabilities Education Act (IDEA), with which many parents and students are familiar, does not apply to postsecondary education.